sheldonrampton/chatgpt_api/README.md

   * parses annotations in the reply
   * adds a function calling tool that lets the assistant create a quiz, submit it to the user, and grade the answers.
   * displays JSON of objects include the assistant, runs, threads, messages, run steps, responses
+* chattbotter.py: A class library for creating and running chatbots.
+Includes methods for compiling embeddings and database from Mediawiki sites.
+* social_data.py: A class library for creating and running chatbots using data from my databases of gmail and social media.
 * chat_completion.py: a very simple chat completion
 * completion_test.py: another very simple chat completion
 * embedding_gem_wiki: creates embeddings based on the first 10,000 articles in the GEM wiki (not the category: Wisconsin).